 For people who don't eat meat or animal products, try eating more beans.
 Not only are beans packed with protein and flavor, they also contain amino acids that are needed for synthesizing collagen.

 What can a lack of collagen cause?

 Especially with skin-related issues, marine collagen is your best bet for improving and repairing damage.
-Our Kalumi BEAUTYfood bars contain 12 grams of hydrolyzed marine collagen, 15 grams of clean protein.
-They also contain other beauty-boosting foods like sweet potato (containing vitamin A and vitamin C), and cocoa butter (containing polyphenols and flavonoids).
-The formula is designed to help absorb and retain collagen and can be a great way to support your collagen production.
+Our Kalumi BEAUTYfood bars contain 8 grams of hydrolyzed marine collagen, and 11-13 grams of clean protein.
+They also contain other beauty-boosting foods like sweet potato (which contain vitamin A), and cocoa butter (containing polyphenols and flavonoids).
+The formula is designed to help you absorb and retain collagen, a great way to support your collagen production naturally.